bernaborrero/log-joiner/README.md

 The `ssh_connections` key is an array that can contain multiple servers.
 The script will download the logs from all the defined servers.

 ## Use
+To execute the script:
 `python log-joiner.py <connection_name>`

+To display the available connections:
+`python log-joiner.py -h` or `python log-joiner.py --help`